 I went to University of California, Berkeley, where I majored in Applied Mathematics and minored in Math and Science Education.
 As part of my minor, I volunteered over a hundred hours in middle and high school math classes around the Bay Area.
 At this time, I was also working at UC Berkeley’s Student Learning Center as a writing tutor, where I guided a diverse set of students through the stages of essay writing.
 For the past decade, I’ve also privately tutored students in math, reading comprehension, writing, and SAT preparation.
 Though I’m passionate about all these subjects, math and SAT preparation continue to be my favorite subjects to tutor.
 It’s so intensely gratifying to watch students gain the tools to succeed, and learn how to break complex concepts down into their constituent parts.

-University of California Berkeley - Bachelors, Applied Mathematics
+Undergraduate Degree: University of California-Berkeley - Bachelors, Applied Mathematics

 SAT Verbal: 760